nickcherry/angular-custom-select/README.md

 Then use `ng-repeat` and `ng-options` [as you normally would](https://docs.angularjs.org/api/ng/directive/select).
 At the moment, `angular-custom-select` can handle arrays of strings or objects, but it does not yet support iteration over objects.
 Below are some examples.

+Do note that the `angular-custom-select` directive imposes no styling, so the dropdown won't look much like a dropdown out of the box.
+You can take a peek at [`src/scss/example.scss`](src/scss/example.scss) to get inspiration for styling your own.

 ### Array of Strings

 ```coffeescript